snlpatel001213/snlpatel001213.github.io/blog-posts/_posts/2017-04-25-t-Distributed-Stochastic-Neighbor-Embedding-t-SNE-in-python.md

     3. petal length in cm
     4. petal width in cm

-    So this is four dimensional data and our task is to visualize all classes as clusters in two dimensional image.
-Following code will use T-SNE technique to visualize all 3 classes separately.
+    So this is four dimensional data and our task is to visualise all classes as clusters in two dimensional image.
+Following code will use T-SNE technique to visualise all 3 classes separately.

     ```python
     import csv